sogou/workflow/docs/en/about-upstream.md

 This is a local reverse proxy module, and the proxy configuration is effective for both server and client.

+Support dynamic configuration and available for any service discovery system.
+Currently, [workflow-k8s](https://github.com/sogou/workflow-k8s) can be used to acquire Pods information from the API server of Kubernetes.

-Proxy supports dynamic configuration.
-Proxy name does not include port, but proxy request supports specified port.
+Upstream name does not include port, but upstream request supports specified port.
+(However, for non-built-in protocols, Upstream name temporarily needs to be added with the port to ensure parsing during construction).

 Each Upstream is configured with its own independent name UpstreamName, and a set of Addresses is added and set.
 These Addresses can be: